-Tunisia security forces kill three suspected Jihadists
+Tunisia security forces kill three suspected jihadists

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TUNIS: Tunisian security forces have killed three suspected Jihadists from an Islamic State group affiliate in the centre of the country, the interior ministry said on Sunday.
-A statement said "three of the most dangerous terrorists" from the Jund al-Khilafa (Soldiers of the Caliphate) group were "eliminated" on Saturday evening near the town of Sidi Ali Ben Oun, 230 kilometres southwest of Tunis.
+TUNIS: Tunisian security forces have killed three suspected jihadists from an Islamic State group affiliate in the centre of the country, the interior ministry said Sunday.
+A statement said "three of the most dangerous terrorists" from the Jund al-Khilafa (Soldiers of the Caliphate) group were "eliminated" Saturday evening near the town of Sidi Ali Ben Oun, 230 kilometres (140 miles) southwest of Tunis.
 It identified the men as Hatem ben Aid Basdouri, 40, Mohamed ben Ibrahim Basdouri, 35, and Montassar ben Khraief Ghozlani, 31.
+Security forces seized weapons, ammunition, explosives and suicide vests, the authorities said.
+In an earlier statement Saturday the ministry said it also had managed to "thwart terrorist projects" planned for upcoming Muslim holy month Ramadan after arresting another suspected jihadist.

-TUNIS: Tunisian security forces have killed three suspected Jihadists from an Islamic State group affiliate in the centre of the country, the interior ministry said on Sunday.
-A statement said "three of the most dangerous terrorists" from the Jund al-Khilafa (Soldiers of the Caliphate) group were "eliminated" on Saturday evening near the town of Sidi Ali Ben Oun, 230 kilometres southwest of Tunis.
+TUNIS: Tunisian security forces have killed three suspected jihadists from an Islamic State group affiliate in the centre of the country, the interior ministry said Sunday.
+A statement said "three of the most dangerous terrorists" from the Jund al-Khilafa (Soldiers of the Caliphate) group were "eliminated" Saturday evening near the town of Sidi Ali Ben Oun, 230 kilometres (140 miles) southwest of Tunis.
 It identified the men as Hatem ben Aid Basdouri, 40, Mohamed ben Ibrahim Basdouri, 35, and Montassar ben Khraief Ghozlani, 31.
+Security forces seized weapons, ammunition, explosives and suicide vests, the authorities said.
+In an earlier statement Saturday the ministry said it also had managed to "thwart terrorist projects" planned for upcoming Muslim holy month Ramadan after arresting another suspected jihadist.